BreakfastMuffins

 Can I skip the rest time for the batter?

 I don’t recommend putting the muffin batter into the oven without letting it rest for 15 minutes.
-This rest time is to ensure the muffins have the best rise when they bake.
+This rest time is to ensure the muffins rise as much as possible during baking.
 If you skip the rest time, the muffins will be shorter and denser, rather than tall and fluffy.

 Can these muffins be frozen?